Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Simulation Results

+{\em Queue stability.} The stability of device queue lengths can be used to determine whether a network's capacity can support a given traffic load and whether the forwarding strategy is appropriately managing this traffic.
+Figs. \ref{fig:rl-test-results} (j) to (l) show the maximum queue length seen in any of the simulation runs for a given set of parameters.
+Though queue lengths increase as network connectivity decreases, we see that queue lengths are stable for all strategies, meaning that the forwarding strategy and network are able to support the traffic load.
+The direct transmission and utility-based strategies have noticeably larger queue lengths compared to the other strategies, with this gap increasing as the number of devices in the network increases.

-Figs. \ref{fig:rl-test-results} (g) to (l) show the average and maximum queue lengths for the different strategies.
-The maximum queue length is the maximum queue length seen at any device over all simulations for a given setting of the network parameters.
-The average queue length is the average of the queue lengths seen at all devices over all timesteps, and averaged over all simulations for a given parameter setting.
-We see in Figs. \ref{fig:rl-test-results} (g) to (l) that the queue lengths are stable for all strategies.
-We also see that the maximum queue length can be significantly more than the average queue length, leading to possible bottlenecks in the network.
-The DeepRL agent and Seek-and-focus, however, have significantly lower maximum queue lengths than the Direct transmission or Utility strategies.
-The Optimal strategy is implemented as a multi-copy scheme with a recovery latency of zero, i.e., when the first packet copy is delivered to the destination with minimum number of hops, all other copies are removed from the network.
-Consequently the queue lengths for the Optimal strategy include all of the copies present until the first packet copy is delivered.
+While not shown, average queue lengths are small for all strategies, generally smaller than five packets.
+Note that the oracle strategy is implemented as a multi-copy scheme with a recovery latency of zero, i.e., when the first packet copy is delivered to the destination with minimum number of hops, all other copies are removed from the network.
+Consequently, the queue lengths for the oracle strategy include all packet copies present but only until the first copy is delivered.